glotzerlab/signac-docs/docs/source/community.rst

 Support
 -------

-The signac community offers real-time user support through the `Slack workspace`_ and `signac gitter chat room <https://gitter.im/signac/Lobby>`_.
+The signac community offers real-time user support through the `Slack workspace`_.
 The project's primary communication channel for code development is the Slack workspace.
 Alternatively, you can send an email to `signac-support@umich.edu <signac-support@umich.edu>`_.